Modeling Binary Lenses and Sources with the BAGLE Python Package: Conclusion

 \software{Numpy \citep{oliphant2006guide}, Matplotlib \citep{Hunter:2007}, Astropy \citep{astropy:2013,astropy:2018,astropy:2022}, SciPy \citep{2020SciPy-NMeth}}

+In Appendix~\ref{sec:rectangular}, we describe the method used to find the rectangular coordinates.
 In Appendix~\ref{sec:Thiele-Innes} we describe the Thiele-Innes constants.
-In Appendices~\ref{sec:u0} and \ref{sec:t0}, we present the coordinate transformation in binary microlensing to an arbitrary point along the binary.
-For example, transforming from a binary lens with respect to the primary to a binary lens with respect to the center of mass of the binary.
-This changes the measured closest approach distance and time which leads to a nontrivial transformation.
+In Appendices~\ref{sec:u0} and \ref{sec:t0}, we present the coordinate transformation in binary microlensing for $u_0$ and $t_0$.
+For example, BAGLE support binary lens parameterizations where the input parameters are in a reference frame with either the primary (or more massive) lens or the center of mass at origin.
+The different frames change the closest approach distance and time and the conversion between the two frames is non-trivial.
 These transformations can be used for both binary lens and binary source and can transform to any point along the binary axis.
 In Appendix ~\ref{sec:u0}, we transform $u_0$ and in Appendix ~\ref{sec:t0}, we transform $t_0$.